Prison Rape Elimination Act (PREA)

 Sexual acts or sexual contacts between any staff person and a client even if the client consents, initiates, or pursues – is prohibited and illegal.

-The agency will issue a final decision on the merits of any portion of a grievance alleging sexual abuse within 90 days of the initial filing of the grievance.
+The agency will issue a final decision on the merits of any portion of a report alleging sexual abuse within 90 days of the initial filing of the report.
 Computation of the 90 day time period does not include time consumed by residents preparing an appeal.
 The agency may claim an extension of time to respond of up to 70 days, if the normal time period for responding is insufficient to make an appropriate decision.
 At any level of the administrative process, if the resident does not receive a response within the time allotted, the resident may consider the absence of a response to be a denial at that level.

 Resident–on–Resident Sexual Abuse and Harassment is Prohibited

 No resident has the right to pressure another resident to engage in sexual acts or unwanted sexual behavior, or to sexually harass another resident.
 Examples of unwanted sexual behavior include: